 An extensive previous literature has addressed the multiplicity problem in infinitely repeated games.
-Part of this literature focuses on strategies of finite complexity with costs of complexity to select a subset of equilibria (see Rubinstein \cite{R}, Abreu and Rubinstein \cite{AR}, Binmore and Samuelson \cite{BiS}, Cooper \cite{C} and Volij \cite{V}).
+Part of this literature focuses on strategies of finite complexity with costs of complexity to select a subset of equilibria (see Rubinstein 1986, Abreu and Rubinstein 1988, Binmore and Samuelson 1992, Cooper 1996, and Volij 2002).
 This literature finds that the selection varies with the equilibrium concept being used and the type of cost of complexity.
-Another literature appealed to ideas of evolutionary stability as a way to select equilibria and found that no strategy is evolutionary stable in the infinitely repeated prisoners' dilemma (Boyd and Lorberbaum \cite{BL}).
+Another literature appealed to ideas of evolutionary stability as a way to select equilibria and found that no strategy is evolutionary stable in the infinitely repeated prisoners' dilemma (Boyd and Lorberbaum 1987).
 The reason is that for any strategy there exists another strategy that differs only after events that are not reached by this pair of strategies.
-As such, the payoff from both strategies is equal when playing with each other and the original strategy cannot be an attractor of an evolutionary dynamic.
-Bendor and Swistak \cite{BeS} circumvent the problem of ties by weakening the stability concept and show that cooperative and retaliatory strategies are the most robust to invasions.
+As such, the payoff from both strategies is equal when playing with each other, and the original strategy cannot be an attractor of an evolutionary dynamic.
+Bendor and Swistak (1997) circumvent the problem of ties by weakening the stability concept, and show that cooperative and retaliatory strategies are the most robust to invasions.
 Garc\'ia and van Veelen (2016) use an alternative weakening of the stability concept and find that no equilibrium is robust if the players are sufficiently patient.

-In a different approach to ties, Boyd \cite{B} introduced the idea of errors in decision making.
+In a different approach to ties, Boyd (1989) introduced the idea of errors in decision making.
 If there is a small probability of errors in every round, then all events in a game occur with positive probability destroying the certainty of ties allowing for some strategies to be evolutionary stable.
-However, as shown by Boyd \cite{B} and Kim \cite{Ki}, many strategies that are sub-game perfect for a given level of patience and errors can also be evolutionary stable.
+However, as shown by Boyd (1989) and Kim (1994), many strategies that are subgame perfect for a given level of patience and errors can also be evolutionary stable.